The Problem with Styled Tables

 Caption vs aria-label

-<caption>— visible, rendered inside the table.
-Best when the label should be visible to all users.aria-label— invisible, read only by screen readers.
+<caption>: visible, rendered inside the table.
+Best when the label should be visible to all users.aria-label: invisible, read only by screen readers.
 Best when the surrounding context already provides a visible heading.

-We support both, with caption taking precedence:
+I support both, with caption taking precedence:

 <table aria-label={!caption ? ariaLabel : undefined}>